pip-services/pip-services/README.md

 - [**EPAM**](http://www.epam.com)
 - [**Kyrio**](http://www.kyrio.com)

-We are very active and open community.
+We are a very active and open community.
 You are welcome to join our team to deliver new and better versions of the toolkit!